New corruption allegations leveled against former Pakistan Prime Minister Imran Khan - ExBulletin

 New corruption allegations leveled against former Pakistan Prime Minister Imran Khan

-Islamabad: Pakistan's accountability watchdog has leveled fresh corruption allegations against jailed former Prime Minister Imran Khan, accusing him of illegally possessing and selling seven high-value watches and 10 other valuable gifts linked to the repository of state gifts when he was in power, media reported. on Sunday.
+Islamabad: Pakistan's accountability watchdog has leveled fresh corruption allegations against jailed former Prime Minister Imran Khan, accusing him of “illegally” possessing and selling seven high-value watches and 10 other valuable gifts linked to repository of state gifts when he was in power, according to media reports on Sunday.

 The National Accountability Bureau (NAB) has launched an investigation against Khan, the 71-year-old founder of Pakistan Tehreek-e-Insaf (PTI), and his wife Bushra Bibi, for alleged misuse of Toshakhana, the Pakistan Tehreek-e-Insaf's repository of gifts.
 State, according to The Express Tribune. the newspaper reported.